harrietrc/loadimpact-docs/jekyll/_v4/getting-started/create-a-user-scenario.md

 As mentioned in [load test preparations]({{ site.baseurl }}/4.0/getting-started/load-test-preparations/), a key to good testing is understanding what your users are doing, what services are most critical to your service, and what things are most critical to your organization.
 Knowledge of these things will guide you to create tests that are realistic and meaningful.
 If you are new to testing, you may want to read our [Testing Methodologies]({{ site.baseurl}}/4.0/testing-methodologies/)

+We will not explicitly cover options within this article.
+Options allow you to configure the ramping profile and other built in functionality.
+A default structure is provided for tests created from either the Chrome Extension or uploading a HAR file.
+For more information on options, refer to [this article]({{ site.baseurl}}/4.0/test-scripting/test-configuration-options/).
+To alter the test length or number of VUs, refer to the stages property within the test script.

 ## Creating your test scripts

 From within the Load Impact web interface, there are a few different ways to create your test scripts.
 The test script itself is where your entire test is defined.
 Every